-Batch Publish for AutoCAD can be downloaded and installed as an app from the Autodesk Exchange Apps site.
+Batch Publish for AutoCAD can be downloaded and installed as an app from the Autodesk App Store site.
 Purchase is also available through this site.

 Trial: In trial mode Batch Publish for AutoCAD works to publish up to 5 drawings/layouts per AutoCAD session.
 When purchased it can be used without restrictions.
-Download trial from Autodesk Exchange.
+Download trial from Autodesk App Store.

-If purchase has been done via Autodesk Exchange Apps the download is available on the Autodesk Exchange Apps My Downloads page.
+If purchase has been done via Autodesk App Store the download is available on the My Downloads page.
 Sign in with the same account used when purchasing.

-Compatible with those operating systems AutoCAD runs on like Windows Vista, Windows 7, Windows 8 and Windows 8.1.
+Compatible with those operating systems AutoCAD runs on like Windows Vista, Windows 7, Windows 8, Windows 8.1 and Windows 10.

 Older Windows versions might also work but are not directly supported.